sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 You're not too bright, but your boss, Gandlin, has taken you under his wing and taught you street wisdom.
 Merchants employ him to recover stolen valuables or they pay for simple retribution against the pilfering scoundrels.
-You provie the muscle.
+You provide the muscle.
 Gandlin sniffs them out, you beat them up, and each shares in the reward.

 That's how it had been.
 Gandlin has now gone missing.